kiba/Writings/fac/chp26_sealing_and_research.md

 **Year 4, Day 31**

-A news team from the United States arrived in Atlas.
-They wanted to interview and learn about the local culture.
+A news team from the United States arrived in Atlas, and they wanted to know more about the world of Remnant.

 **Year 4, Day 37**

-We sent a team  disguised traders to a mountainhome thirty kilometers from here.
+We sent a team disguised as traders to a mountainhome thirty kilometers from here.

 **Year 4, Day 44**

 Another team of Earthlings arrived in our capital.
-They wanted an interview.
-I am going to give them an interview!
+They wanted an interview with me.
+They're going to get one.